-The Centre for Doctoral Training (CDT) in Photonic Integration and Advanced Data Storage (PIADS) is a partnership between Queen’s University Belfast, University of Glasgow and the Irish Photonic Integration Center which aims to tackle some of the challenges created by the increasing quantities of data generated by today’s society.
+The Centre for Doctoral Training (CDT) in Photonic Integration and Advanced Data Storage (PIADS) is a partnership between the Irish Photonic Integration Centre, Queen’s University Belfast and University of Glasgow and which aims to tackle some of the challenges created by the increasing quantities of data generated by today’s society.

 - PIADS News